decimalib/kli-composer/README.md

 </table>

 > [!NOTE]
-> If a description for a command, argument or option is not provided, it will be omitted from the help output.
+> If a description for a command, argument, flag or option is not provided, it will be omitted from the help output.